 UCL is the trial Sponsor and has delegated responsibility for the overall management of the CAP-IT trial to the MRC CTU at UCL.
-Queries relating to UCL sponsorship of this trial should be addressed to Max Parmar, MRC CTU at UCL Director, Institute of Clinical Trials and Methodology, MRC CTU at UCL, Aviation House, 125 Kingsway, London, WC2B 6NH or via the trial team.
-From 22nd September 2017 the MRC CTU address will be 2nd Floor, 90 High Holborn, London, WC1V 6LJ.
+Queries relating to UCL sponsorship of this trial should be addressed to Professor Max Parmar, MRC CTU at UCL Director, Institute of Clinical Trials and Methodology, MRC CTU at UCL, 2nd Floor, 90 High Holborn, London, WC1V 6LJ.